JuanEcheagaray75/Data-Science-and-Math-Notes/Semestre 4/Data Science Analysis/Databases.md

 	- Combination of multiple APIs
 	- Allow devs to access several endpoints through a single call
 	- Useful where performing a single task may require information from several sources

+### API Protocols

+- SOAP (Simple Object Access Protocol)
+	- Built with XML, enabling users to send and receive data through SMTP and HTTP
+	- It's easier to share information between apps or software components that are running in different environments or written in different languages (programming languages I guess)
+- XML-RPC
+	- Relies on a specific format of XML to transfer data
+	- Older than SOAP, but much simpler and relatively lightweight
+- JSON-RPC
+	- Similar to XML-RPC in that both are _remote procedural calls_, but this one uses the JSON format instead of the XML
+	- Simple, calls may contain multiple parameters, but just a single result is expected
+- REST (Representational State Transfer)
+	- Set of web API architecture principles
+	- To be considered one, the interface must adhere to certain architectural constraints
+	- It's sort of the competition of SOAP

 For more info on APIs see https://www.ibm.com/cloud/learn/api